 Families love the flavorful Mexican eats and friendly atmosphere at Habana Outpost, but the real highlight is the kid-friendly programming in Habana’s huge courtyard.
-Picnic-bench–style seating affords the perfect perch for outdoor movie screenings (last year’s picks included The Karate Kid and Ghostbusters) while you down a roasted-pork burrito ($8.75) or tacos ($3.25–$7).
-There are also free summer craft workshops for kids and special free baby breakfasts on Tuesdays from 10am to noon where the restaurant offers toys, a water table and art projects for tots.
+Picnic-bench–style seating affords the perfect perch for outdoor movie screenings while you down a roast pork burrito ($9) or tacos ($3.50–$7).
+There are also free summer craft workshops for kids, which includes DIY sombreros, egg carton bugs and more.

-The delicious personal pizzas and antipasto plates at this charming Park Slope joint regularly attract Mayor de Blasio and his family, and the quaint gated area outside is sure to beckon your brood as well.
-Enjoy traditonal Italian eats like a grilled Margherita ($13) or bianca pizza ($15) under the shade of Toto’s umbrellas while counting the number of adorable puppies that walk by (seriously, there are so many cute puppies).
+The delicious personal pizzas and antipasto plates at this charming Park Slope hotspot regularly attract Mayor de Blasio and his family, and the quaint gated area outside is sure to beckon your brood as well.
+Enjoy traditonal Italian eats like a grilled Margherita pizza ($14) or bianca pizza ($16) under the shade of Toto’s umbrellas while counting the number of adorable puppies that walk by.

 With nine different food purveyors to choose from, there's something to please an entire family of varying tastes and appetites at Gotham West.
 The bustling Hell's Kitchen market spans 15,000 square feet, and the food-court-style seating means you can all eat together once your kids have chosen from Ivan Ramen Slurp Shop, Genuine Roadside, Ample Hills ice cream, Choza Taqueria and five other premier artisinal eateries.
 In addition to the communical tables at each of the busy food stalls, garage doors open up to sidewalk seating for alfresco dining.
 Try a tasty, kid-friendly lunch of pizza at Corner Slice, followed by some Nonna D’s oatmeal lace ice cream at Ample Hills for dessert.
 After you eat, rent a bike at Velo, Gotham Market's full-service bicycle shop (or just browse the killer selection of bikes and gear).

-If you’re in the mood for some amazing lobster or crab rolls Luke’s Lobster is the way to go.
-Hit this scenic backyard with adventurous eaters for a good ol’ crab roll slathered in lemon butter ($13) or a gooey lobster grilled cheese ($13).
+If you’re in the mood for some amazing lobster or crab rolls, Luke’s Lobster is the way to go.
+Hit this scenic backyard with adventurous eaters for a good ol’ crab roll slathered in lemon butter ($13) or lobster mac 'n cheese ($15).
 Camp out at a small table or perch on the wide wall that surrounds the space.
-You can’t go wrong with one of their classics like Luke’s Favorite (lobster roll, chips, slaw $20) or the North Atlantic (shrimp roll and a small chowder for $15).
+You can’t go wrong with one of their classics like Luke’s Favorite (lobster roll, chips, slaw for $20) or the North Atlantic (shrimp roll and a small chowder for $15).
 This is one of the best outdoor restuarants NYC can't get enough of during the summer months.